Tree planting is underway as part of our newest project, the Beechworth Honey Bee Arboretum.

 This winter we will plant around 1500 trees and shrubs in the Bee Arboretum.
 This will be coupled with the great work of our partners, the Beechworth Urban Landcare & Sustainability Group, who are planting trees we have donated all across our district as we work towards our goal of 10,000 trees for bees.

-In planning for the Bee Arboretum I consulted many sources which allowed me to identify around 40 species suitable for the development of a bloom calendar that ensured 3 or more flowering plants at any given time.
+In planning for the Bee Arboretum we consulted many sources which allowed us to identify around 40 species suitable for the development of a bloom calendar that ensured 3 or more flowering plants at any given time.
 Species were chosen for both their nectar and pollen producing characteristics.
 Eucalypts were selected for their exceptional honey production capacity and value to the Australian beekeeping industry.
-I also selected a range of trees and shrubs that would not normally be found in our area to test their ability to adapt as our climate changes and becomes more like the climates they originate from.
+We also selected a range of trees and shrubs that would not normally be found in our area to test their ability to adapt as our climate changes and becomes more like the climates they originate from.

 Thanks to the Sustainable Farms Project, Wheen Bee Foundation, ANU’s Power Pollinators, Trees for Bees New Zealand – A guide to Planting for Bees, Dr Douglas Sommerville NSW DPI – Honey and Pollen Flora of South Eastern Australia and the Victorian Department of Sustainability & Environment – Reedy Creek Local Native Plants List.